Miss Seed, Mrs Stuckey, Mrs Topham, Mrs Madden, Mrs Taylor and Mrs Yasin would like to welcome you to Reception!

 Your child’s time in Reception will be organised so that the children can choose from a range of activities and, in doing so, build up their ability to select and complete tasks.
 This is also known as Continuous Provision.
 The children are also helped and encouraged to take part in small and large group activities led by the teachers which introduce them to new experiences and help them to gain new skills, as well as helping them to learn to work with others.

-This half term we are continuing with our exciting Learning Challenge Curriculum where the children’s learning will be based around the key question ‘What do I know about me?’
+This half term we are continuing with our exciting Learning Challenge Curriculum where the children’s learning will be based around the key question ‘Why are there so many leaves on the ground?’

 Each week the children will find out about, explore and investigate the following questions –